 (1981) 8 nominations 4 wins

-For all intents and purposes, Raiders of the Lost Ark really is James Bond as an adventure archeologist.
+For all intents and purposes, Raiders of the Lost Ark really is James Bond as an adventuring archeologist.
 But Raiders is better than the one-note spy thrillers.
 It’s pure fun.
 Harrison Ford has charisma to spare.
 It’s well plotted, paced, and acted.
 It makes you wish you could use a whip, ride a horse, draw a six-shooter, and teach as a professor.
 And, yes, it’s PG.

 8. Around the World in 80 Days